 Cling Film is also known as Saran Wrap or Pallet Wrap.

 To use cling film in bondage, you should wrap the film tightly around the body to immobilize it.
-Cling film can restrict the movements of one submissive, or even be used to tie two or more submissives together.
+Cling film can restrict the movements of one person or even be used to tie two or more people together.

-When the body is completely wrapped, anecdotal evidence suggests the submissive is deprived of all their senses.
+When the body is completely wrapped, anecdotal evidence suggests the bound person is deprived of all their senses.
 Many report feeling weightless and having a heightened sensitivity to their breath, heartbeat, and thoughts.